arieslee99/BCS_Hackathon_2023/README.md

 For future implementation, we would like to complete the calendar section for all months (not just March), and have the user be able to scroll through them using the arrows at the top.

-We would also like to add automations.
+We would also like to add automation.
 If, for example, we know we have to do laundry every Friday, we would like to be able to input that somewhere, and have the app automatically add to our To Do list / Events every Friday that we have to do laundry.